WhitakerLab/whitakerlab.github.io/_posts/resources/2017-08-05-Mozilla-Science-Mini-Grant-June2017.md

 layout: post
 title: Mozilla Mini Grant application 2017
 excerpt: "Isla's Brain Networks in Python Mozilla Mini Grant Application"
-date: 2017-07-26
+date: 2017-08-05
 categories: resources
-tags: [applications, Mozilla, network neuroscience]
+tags: [applications, mozilla, network-neuroscience]
 comments: true
 share: true
+author: isla_staden
 ---

-This is my (successful) application for a [Mozilla Mini Grant](https://mozilla-science-lab.forms.fm/mozilla-science-mini-grant-application) 2017.
+This is my application for a [Mozilla Mini Grant](https://mozilla-science-lab.forms.fm/mozilla-science-mini-grant-application).

-The application was submitted on the 1st of June 2017
+The application was submitted on the 1st of June 2017.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> which means you can distribute, remix, tweak, and build upon these answers as long as you **credit me for the original creation**.

 # Mozilla Mini Grant application